IamUSER/Flipper-Fusion/documentation/readme.md

 <p>I just want to simplify, expand, unify, and make the FlipperZero a professional use device.
 Ya know, where your friends and colleagues don't think you're a porn obsessed weeb.
 Hack for peace!
 XO
 <br><br>
-Full roadmap can be found [HERE](https://github.com/IamUSER/Flipper-Fusion/blob/main/documentation/RoadMap.md)
+Full roadmap can be found at https://github.com/IamUSER/Flipper-Fusion/blob/main/documentation/RoadMap.md

 ----
 <br>